International Student Health Insurance

 Alternative plans will not be considered, and cannot be used to request not to participate in this plan.

-2. I have valid Manitoba Health coverage for the duration of my studies.
+2. I have valid Manitoba Health coverage.
 How do I request not to participate in the guard.me @ Manitoba plan?

 Some students may have Manitoba Health coverage through a working spouse or family member.
 Students with valid Manitoba Health coverage may request not to participate in the guard.me @ manitoba plan.